Should you start raising quail in the fall? This is a common question that readers ask me all the time.

 The answer is really based on your goals and the breed you plan to raise, because there’s several factors to consider.

 I raise my quail at ground level, so the following tips are based on a natural environment.
-Before we dive in take a peek at what a natural space looks like here.

 Should you begin raising Quail in the Fall?

 Raising quail first begins with deciding on a few key factors these include:

 - What are you raising quail for?
 Eggs, meat or release?

 - Which quail breed are you interested in? – Domestic quail/Coturnix (AKA Japanese Quail) or native breeds?